adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 Ruby was created by Yukihiro "Matz" Matsumoto, who remains somewhat of a [BDFL](https://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), although that is changing recently.
-As a result, the reference implementation of ruby is called MRI (Matz' Reference Implementation), and when you hear a ruby version, it is referring to the release version of MRI.
+As a result, the reference implementation of Ruby is called MRI (Matz' Reference Implementation), and when you hear a Ruby version, it is referring to the release version of MRI.

-The three major version of ruby in use are:
+The three major version of Ruby in use are:

 * 2.0.0 - Released in February 2013.
 Most major libraries and frameworks support
   2.0.0.